-Some rose of Sharons have powder blue flowers (photo), and the aptly named Blue Chiffon is one of them.
-Its color is not as blue to my eye as is bluebeard, though.
+Some rose of Sharon varieties have powder blue flowers, and the aptly named Blue Chiffon is one of them.
+Its color is not as blue as a bluebeard, though.
 You may be more impressed by the fact that it's a double flower.Continue to 5 of 10 below.

 05 of 10

-The botanical name of rose of Sharon (above) is Hibiscus syriacus.
-There's another type of Hibiscus that is hardy in many Northern zones, but it's not as widely grown as is rose of Sharon.
-I'm talking about Hibiscus moscheutos.
-This bush is known for its enormous flowers—so big that the shrub has acquired the nickname "dinner-plate hibiscus."
+The botanical name of rose of Sharon is Hibiscus syriacus.
+There's another type of Hibiscus that is hardy in many Northern zones, but it's not as widely grown as the rose of Sharon.
+It's the Hibiscus moscheutos.
+This bush is known for its enormous flowers—so big that the shrub has acquired the nickname dinner-plate hibiscus.

 Variety is the spice of life, and bluebeard (Caryopteris) furnishes you with a different look in your landscaping.
-Unlike the other bushes on my list of late summer flowering shrubs, this one has fluffy flowers, giving the plant a soft appearance.
+Unlike the other bushes of late summer flowering shrubs, this one has fluffy flowers, giving the plant a soft appearance.
 The shrub also is good for drawing bees.

 07 of 10

-It is tempting to classify PeeGee hydrangea as a tree, but the experts call it a shrub.
+It is tempting to classify the Peegee hydrangea as a tree, but the experts call it a shrub.
 Either way, due to its size and the abundance of its flower heads, you cannot miss this plant in the late summer landscape.
-It's commonly grown in cemeteries, but don't let that fool you: this bush will breathe new life into your yard in August, September and into the fall months.
+It's commonly grown in cemeteries, but don't let that fool you: this bush will breathe new life into your yard in August, September, and into the fall months.

 08 of 10

-Just as PeeGee hydrangea shrub is easily mistaken for a tree, Russian sage is widely spoken of as a perennial in everyday parlance.
-Technically, a shrub—and another good late summer flowering shrub for those of you desperate for color in August and September.
+Just as the Peegee hydrangea shrub is easily mistaken for a tree, Russian sage is widely spoken of as a perennial in everyday parlance.
+Technically, it's a shrub—and another good late summer flowering shrub for those of you desperate for color in August and September.
 As one of the plants with silvery leaves, its foliage may be even more valued than its flowers.
 Oh, and if you don't care much for landscape maintenance, rest assured that this bush won't be much of a hassle.Continue to 9 of 10 below.

 09 of 10